 Ghee is rich in omega 3 fats (DHA) and omega (CLA), which are good for weight reduction.
 The short-chain fatty acids in ghee help to increase the speed of digestion in your body.

 Omega 6 fats have been associated with increased lean body mass and help to lower the fat mass.
 It also helps to mobilize your fat cells and burn for energy.
+My Favorite Ghee is by Golden Monkey, grass fed, organic and good price!

 It is good to include a probiotic drink during your intermittent fasting.
 It helps your gut bacteria and helps in better digestion.